Skillet Creamed Corn

 creamed corn in a cast iron skillet with a wooden spoon.

-What to Serve With Creamed Corn
+What to Serve With Cream Style Corn

 Recipe FAQs

-Is creamed corn gluten free?
+Is cream style corn gluten free?

 This creamed corn recipe doesn't include any flour (or gluten), so it is definitely gluten-free.
 The cream style corn in a can that you buy at the grocery store might add gluten to the ingredients, so check labels carefully.